isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 subnet assignment for this client, unless the subnet belongs to a shared network.
 If the subnet belongs to a shared network, the server may dynamically change the subnet assignment while trying to allocate a lease.
-If the subnet does not belong to a shared network, once selected, the subnet is not changed.
+If the subnet does not belong to a shared network, the subnet is not changed once selected.

-If the subnet does not belong to a shared network, it is possible to use host reservation based client classification to select an address pool within the subnet as follows:
+If the subnet does not belong to a shared network, it is possible to use host reservation-based client classification to select an address pool within the subnet as follows:

 ::